 If you would like to view the documents submitted with our application or if you would like to make any comments, please visit the Council’s planning website www.publicaccess1.medway.gov.uk/online-applications and enter reference number: MC/21/0979.
-We anticipate a decision on our application from Medway Council in May/June 2022.
+We anticipate a decision on our application from Medway Council in September 2022.

 Pre-application public consultation – February 2021

 As part of bringing forward proposals for MedwayOne, Uniper consulted the local community and stakeholders on their proposals to regenerate and redevelop the former Kingsnorth power station site in February 2021.
 Over 4,800 local households and business addresses neighbouring the site were invited to attend a virtual public exhibition and live question and answer sessions, to give local residents the opportunity to ask questions and provide their feedback.